|Table of Contents|

 Will you make the source code for HL2VR available?

 That is our intention.
 HL2VR is based on the publically available Source SDK 2013 edition and can, in principle, be open sourced under the same license terms.

 However, given the long development history of the project and the changes in the core team who worked on it over the years, we first need to do our due diligence to ensure that the source code is in a releasable state and that there are no technical and legal issues preventing it from being published.
 While we do not expect any major issues, this process will require some time.
-The source code release will therefore happen after the initial public release of the mod, and there is currently no definitive timeline.
+The source code release will therefore happen some time in the future, and there is currently no definitive timeline.